Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 We'll give you £50 for every friend you refer (T&Cs apply) that claims with us, plus we'll give you a £150 bonus when 5 people claim with us.

 Simply tell us about your friend using our Refer a Friend form and we’ll get in touch to let them know you think they might have a claim.Refer a Friend

 MOD Tax Refunds

 Can I claim a UK tax refund if I'm posted overseas?

 When you’re travelling for work, you're entitled to a UK tax refund for your expenses to and from temporary workplaces.
 If you're making your own way overseas from a UK residence, you could have a pretty big refund claim on your hands.
 Watch out, though - if your family has moved abroad with you, then your main residence might be outside the UK.
 In that case, you can't claim for your travel costs.

 Find out everything you need to know about paying UK tax if you work overseas on our site, or get in touch by phone or email for expert advice and information.

 If you've been using your own vehicle or public transport, you could be owed tax back.

-You can get an idea of what you might be able to claim back from our HMRC Tax calculator.
-It takes less than a minute to complete and gives you an instant estimate.
+You can get an estimate of what you could claim back using our military tax calculator.
+It takes barely a minute to complete and gives you an instant figure.

 Preparing for deployment